paipeline/LLMoptimFunc/docs/models_documentation.md

 ## 1. Optimized Lambda Markowitz Model

-The Optimized Lambda Markowitz Model seeks to maximize returns while minimizing risk (variance) in a portfolio.
+The Optimized Lambda Markowitz Model aims to maximize returns while reducing risk (variance) in a portfolio.
 The optimization problem is defined as:

 ### Objective Function